Full refund if your event can’t go ahead due to Covid

 We'll Meet Again - Vera Lynn

-I'll Be Seeing You in All the Old Familiar Places - Anne Sheridan
+I'll Be Seeing You in all the Familiar Places - Frank Sinatra

 Underneath the Arches - Flannagan and Allen